Our team

 Please note that we are not yet scheduling new patients for Joshua.
 Former patients from his previous practice may scroll down to add their name to be contacted.

 Joshua earned his Masters in Clinical Health Services in Physician Assistant Studies from the University of Washington in 2016.
 He began his clinical career in adult internal medicine at Virginia Mason Medical Center, where he practiced for eight years, while concurrently working in psychiatry at Sound Mental Health for four years.
-Fluent in Spanish, he has used his language skills in clinical settings.

 Joshua’s clinical passions include HIV treatment and prevention, gender-affirming hormone therapy, and optimizing health through exercise, fitness, and nutrition.
 He has completed advanced coursework through the World Professional Association of Transgender Health and has published on PrEP implementation.
-At Virginia Mason, he led pioneering initiatives on suicide prevention, PrEP initiation, and expanding acccess to gender-affirming care.
+At Virginia Mason, he led pioneering initiatives on suicide prevention, PrEP initiation, and expanding access to gender-affirming care.

 Joshua’s patient care philosophy is science based, and focuses on preventing chronic conditions, while emphasizing patient autonomy.
 He emphasizes creating a safe, sex-positive space where patients are encouraged to make decisions that align with their personal goals and values.